 The gloss covering gives the product a great sense of worth, for it looks good, and the outer shell can also limit theft.
-The blister card size is important as well, for it provides important “billboard” space to describe the product and its use, while attracting the customer with eye-catching images, colors and graphics.
+The blister card size is also important because it provides important “billboard” space to describe the product and its use while attracting the customer with eye-catching images, colors, and graphics.

 The quantity of your production run is important and will be a major factor in the final pricing of your project.
 Another item to consider is the quality of the artwork or graphics which will be displayed on the blister card.
 A good graphic artist who knows retail and understands the color wheel is worth his weight in gold!